-The various modes of diagonal failure exhibited by reinforced concrete beams under increasing load are connected with the multiaxial stress condition that exists in the region of the path along which the compressive force is transmitted from support to support (compressive force path) [8].
+Various modes of diagonal failure exhibited by reinforced concrete beams under increasing load are connected with the multiaxial stress condition that exists in the region of the path along which the compressive force is transmitted from support to support (compressive force path) [8].
 Diagonal failure is usually investigated by testing reinforced concrete beams under two-point load.
-The sequence of cracks formation shown in Fig.(1) is observed to be a common one for beams with a large ratio of shear span to depth [9].
+The sequence of cracks formation shown in Fig.(1) is observed to be a common one for beams with large shear span to depth ratio [9].

-Figure (1) The formation of cracks under increasing load[9]
+Figure (1) The formation of cracks under increasing load [9]